 An integrated network of roads will facilitate the safe and efficient distribution of internal traffic, provide access to properties, assist in connecting the open space reserves network both within and beyond the site and provide an opportunity for road links to adjoining neighbourhoods.
+This includes provision for a connection to a potential extension of Allendale Lane.

 The transport network for the area shall integrate into the pedestrian and cycle network established in adjoining neighbourhoods and the wider township.
 Along the indicative roads that adjoin reserves and/or stormwater management areas (as shown on the ODP) dedicated shared pedestrian and cycle paths separated from the carriageway shall be provided and wherever possible other cycle and pedestrian routes shall be integrated into the green and blue network.
-Cycling and walking will otherwise be provided for contained within the road reserve and incorporated into the roading design of the overall road network where applicable.
+Cycling and walking will otherwise be provided for contained-within the road reserve and incorporated into the roading design of the overall road network where applicable.
 Adequate space must be provided to accommodate cyclists and to facilitate safe and convenient pedestrian movements.